operator-framework/operator-sdk/website/content/en/docs/golang/olm-integration/olm-cli.md

+---
-# Running your Operator with OLM
+title: Running your Operator with OLM
+linkTitle: Running with OLM
+weight: 20
+---

 The [Operator Lifecycle Manager (OLM)][olm] is a set of cluster resources that manage the lifecycle of an Operator.
 The Operator SDK provides an entrypoint for